ssherwood/spring-boot-jpa/README.md

 }
 ```

-It 400 error is more in lines with what I would expect but wow that is a
+It 400 error is more in lines with what I was expecting but wow that is
-bit of a verbose error.
+a verbose error.

 TODO this would be a good place to look into customizing the Spring Boot
 standard error object.
 The errors block is just blindly marshalling the